Nicotrol Inhaler (nasal, inhalation)

 runny or stuffy nose, sneezing, watery eyes;

-pain in your jaw or neck, tooth problems;
+ear pain, pain in your neck or jaw;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-cold or allergy medicine that contains phenylephrine; or
+cold or cough medicine that contains phenylephrine (a decongestant);

 More about Nicotrol Inhaler (nicotine)